BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 ### SELECTING A FORMAT

-1. From the Pokémon Showdown home page, click on "Teambuilder" in the top menu.
+1. From the Pokémon Showdown home page, click on "Teambuilder" in the top menu (See Figure 5).

 <p align="center">
   <img src="/PokePicture5.png" alt="Figure 5: Click on "Teambuilder" in the top menu">